timlee0119/ethic-app/README.md

 or
 ### `npm run prod`
 to start the server.
-The webapp is run on port 3000.
+The webapp runs on port 3000.